GENERAL STRUCTURE

 Functional Role

-- Supports the anterior end of the calcaneus
+- Supports the anterior end of your calcaneus

 - Provides attachment for the short plantar ligament

-- Helps maintain the integrity of the lateral column of the foot
+- Helps maintain the integrity of the lateral column of your foot

 Clinical Significance